 - Reduce the number of HTTP requests – (deserialization takes time & network traffic is expensive)

 - Dispose unmanaged resources properly.
-Make sure that file streams, database connections are released.
+Make sure that file streams, database connections etc. are released.
 This is the most common mistake I see every time during code review - usually committed by novice programmers.
 In many cases, it causes memory leaks, increased memory usage, and overall instability of the application.
 Those issues can be hard to detect.

 - Build an application in Release mode and make sure that debug=”true” flag is not set in web.config